 2. Brain dump and write down the schism in sufficient detail

 Don’t forget the wisdom of Abraham Lincoln who said, “A house divided against itself cannot stand.”
 You are that house, my friend.
-Clear up your schisms quickly so you can stand and move forward!
+Clear up your internal schisms quickly so you can stand and move forward!

 SCHEDULE A DISCOVERY CALL TODAY: CLICK HERE